Fair cocoa for fine chocolate

-Cocoa prices on the global market fluctuate significantly, and cultivation often has a negative impact on the environment.
-Due to the fact that in some cases cocoa farmers are not even able to cover all their production costs with the proceeds from their harvest, we are committed to ensuring fair and sustainable cocoa production.
+Cocoa prices on the global market fluctuate greatly and its cultivation is often harmful to the environment.
+Sometimes, cocoa farmers cannot even completely cover their production costs with the income from their harvest.
+We are therefore committed to fair and sustainable cocoa production.

-We are the first Swiss retailer to join the Fairtrade Cocoa Sourcing programme.
-Many certified cocoa farmers are only able to sell a small proportion of their harvest under fair trade conditions (28 per cent on average).
-This is due, among other things, to the existing Fairtrade guidelines for end products, which demand that all ingredients that are available as Fairtrade-certified raw materials actually are fair trade, and that the proportion contained in the end product is at least 20 per cent.
-In certain products this is difficult or even impossible to achieve due to the recipe itself.
-The Fairtrade Cocoa Sourcing programme now enables individual components to be sourced under fair trade conditions and declared as such on the product without the whole product having to be certified.
+We were the first Swiss retailer to champion the Fairtrade Cocoa Program.
+Many certified cocoa farmers can only sell a small percentage (around a third) of their harvest under Fairtrade conditions.
+This is due in part to the existing Fairtrade guidelines for end products, which require all ingredients available as Fairtrade-certified raw materials to also be Fairtrade and for the total percentage of the end product to be at least 20 percent.
+For certain products, the recipe makes it difficult or impossible to comply with this requirement.
+Thanks to the Fairtrade cocoa programme, individual components can now also be sourced from fair trade and shown on the product under the Fairtrade Cocoa Program label without the whole product being certified.

 Sustainable cocoa from Honduras

-In close collaboration with our subsidiary Chocolats Halba and Helvetas Swiss Intercooperation, we are committed to supporting sustainable cocoa from Honduras in a project in which cocoa is cultivated in accordance with environmental and social criteria.
-The project involves measures that protect and restore the rainforest, and promotes organic cultivation methods that have a positive impact on biodiversity.
-Hardwood trees are also planted, both to protect the cocoa plants and to provide a long-term additional income through the sale of the wood, helping to absorb fluctuations in the productivity of the cocoa plantations.
-Training, infrastructure development and long-term fair trade relationships ensure improved living conditions for local cocoa farmers.
-The chocolate from this project, which bears the Bio Suisse and Fairtrade Max Havelaar quality seals, has been available under the Naturaplan brand since 2013.
+Working closely with our subsidiary Chocolats Halba and Helvetas Swiss Intercooperation, we are committed to sustainable cocoa from Honduras.
+In this project, the cocoa is grown according to ecological and social criteria.
+These include measures to protect the rainforest.
+Furthermore, the project relies on organic cultivation methods, which impact positively on diversity.
+On the plantations, deciduous trees are also planted, which protect the cocoa plants and also enable an additional, long-term income from selling the wood, to cushion fluctuations in the productivity of the cocoa plants.
+Training, the creation of an infrastructure and long-term, fair commercial relationships ensure better living conditions for the local cocoa farmers.
+The chocolate from this project, which is certified by Bio Suisse and Fairtrade Max Havelaar, is available under Coop Naturaplan.